Infineon/mtb-example-psoc4-msclp-isx-tom-keypad-2-buttons/README.md

    <img src="images/vdda-setting.png" alt="" width=""/>
 <br>

-3. By default, the Debug mode is disabled for this application to reduce power consumption.
+3. By default, the Debug mode is enabled for this application to reduce power consumption.
 Enable the Debug mode to enable SWD pins as shown in **Figure 40**.

    **Figure 40.
 Enable the Debug mode in the System tab of Device Configurator**